felipecrs/semantic-release-vsce/README.md

 If `packageVsix` is set, will also generate a .vsix file at the set file path after publishing.
 It is recommended to upload this to your GitHub release page so your users can easily rollback to an earlier version if a version ever introduces a bad bug.

+If `pkgRoot` is set, the package will be published from this path.
+If not, it will be published from the root folder.

 #### Working with older versions

 This example is for `semantic-release` v15.